Wilkes Transportation Authority: Services

 Regularly scheduled routes are served by vehicles marked "WE Shuttle" along the front while vehicles marked "WTA" along the front are used for rural requests as well as out-of-county requests.
 All vehicles are marked "WTA" along each side and have a green image of the state on the door with "North Carolina Public Transportation" within it.
 The price to board the WE Shuttle is $1.00 while the pricing for rural service varies depending on location, but costs between $4.00 and $24.00.
 Every bus is equipped with entrances for disabled individuals.

 WE Shuttle

 The Wilkes Express Shuttle, known simply as WE Shuttle, is the only scheduled public transportation service in Wilkes County.
 There is only one bus line running in a single direction.
 It makes twenty-three stops at several commercial, residential, and medical locations within the boros, as well as a few other locations such as post offices.
 The entire loop takes just over an hour and is run ten times a day with several vehicles on weekdays between 6:30 in the morning and 6:30 in the evening.

 Tokens

 Tokens are a currency used on WTA scheduled buses.
-Tokens can be purchased by the bus driver or at the WTA office which would allow the passenger to receive a thirty-three percent discount from any trip purchase in advance.
+Tokens can be purchased by the bus driver or at the WTA office.